 Are there birthdate guidelines when applying to Preschool and Kindergarten?

 Applicants for Early Childhood School need to be three years old by December 1, 2020.
 Applicants for Kindergarten need to be five years old by September 1, 2020.

 What enrollment choices are available in the Preschool?

 Parents may choose from a 3 Day or a 5 Day option in our 3 year old program.
 Our 4 year old program is a 5 day commitment.
-The drop off for Preschool is 8:15-8:30 and the Preschool day ends at 2:40.
+The drop off for Early Childhood School is 8:15-8:30 and the Early Childhood School day ends at 2:40.

 Is financial aid available?

 Absolutely.
 A family's ability to pay tuition is not a factor in admission decisions.
 Financial aid is offered to students (Kindergarten- Grade 12) who have earned admission and who qualify for need-based financial aid.
 Families submit confidential financial aid application forms through the School and Student Services for Financial Aid (SSS).
 Please access the Tuition and Financial Aid section of our website for details on how to apply for financial aid.
 St. Margaret's makes every attempt to assist all qualified families.
 However, on occasion, family need may be greater than the school's financial resources.

 How do new families transition into the St. Margaret's community?